awesomemotive/exactmetrics-repo/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.3.0: December 14, 2021 =
+- New: From January 1 to 14, 2022, a limited time only Year In Review report will appear in the Reports section to reflect on your site's analytics in 2021 and offer insights and suggestions for improvement.
+- New In Pro: We've released a new integration with AffiliateWP to make it super simple to see how your affiliates are impacting your eCommerce stores.
+- New In Pro: We've released our ExactMetrics Media addon which makes it easy to track YouTube, Vimeo and media-library-uploaded videos.
+- Tweak: We've ensured all links to our documentation will open in a new tab to make them easier to use.
+- Fixed: An issue with the headline analyzer has been fixed that could have caused it to unpin in Gutenberg when another plugin's item was unpinned.
+- Fixed: A bug that caused the bounce rate box to sometimes show twice on the GAv3 dashboard widget has been fixed.

 = 7.2.0: November 3, 2021 =
 - New In Pro: 7 day traffic Email Summaries
 - New In Pro: Compatibility for the Complianz and CookieYes cookie notice plugins.